Skip to main content

 The purpose of this policy is to set out the trust’s arrangements associated with manual handling for:

-• identifying and managing the risks associated with manual handling.
-This includes carrying out risk assessments, providing appropriate supervision and developing safe working procedures
+• identifying and managing the risks associated with manual handling

-• ensuring the delivery of effective manual handling training to all staff, including the safe use of mechanical equipment in order to reduce the risks associated with manual handling
+• ensuring the delivery of effective manual handling training to all colleagues (not including Nation Health Service professionals (NHSP)), including the safe use of mechanical equipment in order to reduce the risks associated with manual handling

-• promoting balanced decision-making between patients’ needs and comfort and staff safety needs and competence.
-Recognising that safe methods of manual handling have considerable benefits for patients, including increased independence and personal safety
+• recognising that safe methods of manual handling have considerable benefits for patients, including increased independence and personal safety

 3 Scope

-This policy applies to all staff who are employed by the trust, agency staff, students and volunteers who carry out manual handling activities, regardless of their location and covers the manual handling and lifting all objects and patients.
+This policy applies to all colleagues who are employed by the trust, agency colleagues, students and volunteers (object handling only) who carry out manual handling activities, regardless of their location and covers the manual handling and lifting all objects and patients.

 4 Responsibilities, accountabilities and duties